Click here for other miscellaneous updates from Congressman Gutiérrez.

 February 23, 2017 Press Release

-Rep. Luis V. Gutiérrez (D-IL) announced today that his guest for the President’s address to a joint session of Congress on February 28 will be Ms. Fidaa Rashid, a Chicago immigration attorney who works with a mostly Middle Eastern clientele – those most directly targeted by Trump’s Muslim Ban.
-Ms. Rashid was born in the U.S. to parents who were refugees from Gaza in the Palestinian Territories.
+Rep. Luis V. Gutiérrez (D-IL) announced today that his guest for the President’s address to a joint session of Congress on February 28 will be Ms. Fidaa Elaydi, a Chicago immigration attorney who works with a mostly Middle Eastern clientele – those most directly targeted by Trump’s Muslim Ban.
+Ms. Elaydi was born in the U.S. to parents who were refugees from Gaza in the Palestinian Territories.

 February 7, 2017 Press Release